 There are currently three states that ban insurance companies from using a credit score when calculating premiums.
 Hawaii, Massachusetts, and California.
 This means that if you live in any of the three states, your credit score cannot be used in any way to set the rates that you pay.

 The fundamental reason the three states passed laws curbing the use of credit scores in auto insurance calculations is because of the nearly 43 million Americans who have medical debts and low income that prevent them from obtaining a higher credit score.
-There is also the statistics which show that minorities are often subject to lower credit scores for a variety of reasons.
+There are also statistics which show that minorities are often subject to lower credit scores for a variety of reasons.

 Unless you live in the three states above or find a local insurance company that does not use your credit score, your rates will be determined in part by your credit rating.
 That’s why it pays to improve the credit score when you can to enjoy lower premiums.

 This means that you can pay under the new policy, which may provide lower rates if that is the sole factor in your premiums going up.
 However, if your insurance company has no such policy or will not allow you to take advantage, then there are other options.

 Find the Parameters: Basically, when looking for cheap car insurance without checking the credit score, understand all the factors that may be involved in their free quote.
 You may find that different insurance companies look at different factors in making their determination.

-Remember to Negotiate: You should use all of the positive factors on your side when negotiating for cheap car insurance without credit check.
+Remember to Negotiate: You should use all the positive factors on your side when negotiating for cheap car insurance without credit check.
 This means the driving record, age of your vehicle, your age and so forth.
 Every factor that you can bring into the negotiating process on your side will help you get the right insurance for your needs.